lestherll/lestherll/README.md

 ![visitors](https://visitor-badge.glitch.me/badge?page_id=lestherll)

 I'm Lesther.
-I'm 19.
 I'm currently a stage 1 Computer Science student at Newcastle University, UK.
 I'm looking for projects to work on.
 I don't have a lot of experience yet although I can tell you that I am very hardworking, reliable, and willing to learn.

-Python is my first language, and have been trying to learn Java.
+Python is my first language, and also learning Java at the moment.

 ![Lesther's github stats](https://github-readme-stats.vercel.app/api?username=lestherll&show_icons=true&theme=nord)